Recently Southern California Swimming outlawed tech suits for young age group swimmers. Will more teams and organizations follow suit?

 Tech suits have been touted as game-changers for swimmers, a residue of the rubber suit maelstrom that took place in 2008-2009 (particularly at the world championships in 2009 where 43 world records were shattered—most notably by Peter Biedermann of Germany who dropped 4 seconds off his best time in the 200m freestyle to swim an unearthly 1:42.00).

 That period of time left a deep impression on the swimming consciousness that has lasted to this day about what tech suits can do for swimmers in the water.
 While the effect of the suits is there, it’s not nearly as potent as it once was.
+Particularly when you consider that the suits that were worn then (the full body suits), don’t compare to the coverage that today’s swim jammers provide.

 Tech suits aren’t designed for youngsters.